first-hep/first-hep.github.io/about.md

-The search for what lies "Beyond the Standard Model" is the [scientific driver](https://www.usparticlephysics.org/) for many ongoing experiments as well as the design of the large, next-generation facilities.
-The latter includes the
+The search for what lies "Beyond the Standard Model" is the [scientific driver](https://www.usparticlephysics.org/) for many ongoing experiments as well as the design of the large, next-generation facilities such as the
 [High-Luminosity LHC (HL-LHC)](https://home.cern/topics/high-luminosity-lhc)
 at [CERN](https://home.cern/) and the
 [Long-Baseline Neutrino Facility (LBNF)](https://lbnf.fnal.gov/) at [Fermilab](http://fnal.gov/).

-Doing the science at
-both the planned large facilities and smaller experiments often requires collecting enormous data samples and the development of *sophisticated software* capable of analyzing the experimental data.
-People are the key to developing successful research software.
+Doing the science with these facilities typically requires the development of **sophisticated software** capable of analyzing the enormous samples experimental data collected, and people are the key to developing this software.
 The
 **Framework for Integrated Research Software Training in High Energy Physics (FIRST-HEP)** project aims to develop a community framework for software training